Palliative Care and Caregivers

-Palliative care is one of many unique care options that’s being provided at UT Health Austin.
+Palliative care is one of many unique care options provided at UT Health Austin.
 It’s a special program that combines the highest level of medical treatment with emotional and spiritual support for patients who are dealing with a serious illness like cancer.
 That’s just one aspect of support that patients receive from UT Health Austin’s Livestrong Cancer Institutes.
 Director of Survivorship for the Livestrong Cancer Institues, Elizabeth Kvale, MD, MSPH, shares the importance of palliative care for patients and caregivers with KXAN.

 What is palliative care?